Machine learning

 To overcome this technological constraint we implemented machine learning to train machines to quickly and efficiently navigate this complex domain and identify the elements we are looking for.

-False Positive Remover is an internally developed and trained model, independent of third-party services, that accurately identify and label incidents as 'false positives' through its thorough analysis.
+False Positive Remover is an internally developed and trained model, independent of third-party services, that accurately identifies and tags incidents as 'false positives' through its thorough analysis.

 How to use it?